abitweax/abimedia/README.md

 ## Building the install package

- * The install package can be built with Inno Setup (http://www.jrsoftware.org/isinfo.php).
+ * The install package can be built with Inno Setup (http://www.jrsoftware.org/isinfo.php). `make_install_package.bat` creates the package.
+You may need to set the `ISCC` variable to point to your Inno Setup.
  * You need ffmpeg (http://ffmpeg.zeranoe.com/builds/).
 Drop the content of the ffmpeg distribution zip to the same directory with convert scripts, iss file etc.
  * You also need SoX (https://sourceforge.net/projects/sox/).
 Take the latest sox-[version]-win32.zip